 Erin is an artist, a TV and radio personality who has delivered over 100 hours of quality New Zealand television to a range of demographics from 10 to 60, including 5 years as the host of The Erin Simpson Show.

-Kelli grew up in her mother’s gourmet food store, then went on to work in five-star hotel management and events before shifting into media, eventually presenting The Main Ingredient with Kelli Brett, which ran nationally across Australia on ABC networks and won a World Food Media award for best food-and-wine radio.
-She also conceived and wrote Australia Cooks, working across the country with home chefs, artisan producers and regional chefs – all the while working full time as content director for ABC.
-Since starting at Cuisine, she has spent much of her time racing about the country, getting to know the local food scene.
+Kelli truly is passionate about fine food grew up in her mother’s gourmet food store, with a career that moved on to presenting The Main Ingredient with Kelli Brett, which ran nationally across Australia on ABC networks and won a World Food Media award for best food-and-wine radio as well as writing Australia Cooks, working across the country with home chefs, artisan producers and regional chefs.

 Model & Agency Owner – Patric Seng

-Seng was 33 years old when he fulfilled his modelling dream at New York Fashion Week, but it hasn’t been an easy ride as was once told he wasn’t model material.
-Now he has taken to the catwalk in the 2016 New York Fashion Week and started his own modeling agency, Bintang Models and Management, in 2014.
+Seng was 33 years old when he fulfilled his modelling dream at New York Fashion Week, but it hasn’t been an easy ride as was once told he wasn’t model material!
+Now he has taken to the catwalk in the 2016 New York Fashion Week and started his own modeling agency, Bintang Models, in 2014.